-The Company acquired subordinated debentures with the FSB acquisition that qualify as Tier 2 capital under the applicable capital adequacy rules and regulations promulgated by the FRB.
-The Tier 2 subordinated debentures are not deposits and are not insured by the FDIC or any other government agency.
-Such obligations are subordinated to the claims of general creditors, are unsecured and are ineligible as collateral.
-The principal amount is due at maturity and interest distributions are payable quarterly.
-The Tier 2 subordinated debentures shall not be prepaid prior to the fifth anniversary of the closing date, which is September 30, 2020, except in the event the obligation no longer qualifies as Tier 2 capital ("Tier 2 capital event") or the interest payable is no longer deductible ("tax event").
+The Company acquired subordinated debentures with the FSB acquisition that qualified as Tier 2 capital under the applicable capital adequacy rules and regulations promulgated by the FRB.
+The Tier 2 subordinated debentures were not deposits and were not insured by the FDIC or any other government agency.
+Such obligations were subordinated to the claims of general creditors, were unsecured and were ineligible as collateral.
+The principal amount was due at maturity and interest distributions were payable quarterly.
+The Tier 2 subordinated debentures should not be prepaid prior to the fifth anniversary of the closing date, which was September 30, 2020, except in the event the obligation no longer qualifies as Tier 2 capital event") or the interest payable is no longer deductible ("tax event").
 Any prepayment made in connection with a Tier 2 capital event or a tax event will be subject to obtaining the prior approval of the FRB.
-The Company has the ability to prepay these obligations on or after the fifth anniversary of the closing date at any time with notice.
+The Company prepaid this obligation in 2021.